danielmoi/vim-tute/01-open-quit.md

 2. Pressing the `i` key in _Insert Mode_ will insert the "i" character into the file.

-3. Pressing the `<ESC>` key will switch the editor back to Normal Mode.
+3. Pressing the `<Esc>` key will switch the editor back to Normal Mode.

 This is why when you open Vim and typing "hello" doesn't result in "hello" being displayed on the screen!